anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 HTTP(S) uses the Host header field (or :authority in HTTP/2) to allow for name-based virtual hosting as explained in {{Section 7.2 of ?RFC9110}}.
 This header field is mandatory, and so a compliant HTTP(S) client is going to insert it, which may be just an IP address.
-The pledge MUST respond to all requests regardless of the Host header field provided by the client (i.e., ignore it).
+In the absence of a security policy the pledge MUST respond to all requests regardless of the Host header field provided by the client (i.e., ignore it).
+A security policy  may include a rate limiting for a requests to avoid susceptibility of the pledge to overload.
-Note that there is no requirement for the pledge to operate its BRSKI-PRM service on port 80 or port 443, so there is no reason for name-based virtual hosting.
+Note that there is no requirement for the pledge to operate its BRSKI-PRM service on port numbers 80 or 443, so there is no reason for name-based virtual hosting.

 For instance, when the Registrar-Agent reaches out to the "tpvr" endpoint on a pledge in responder mode with the full URI `http://pledge.example.com/.well-known/brski/tpvr`, it sets the Host header field to `pledge.example.com` and the absolute path `/.well-known/brski/tpbr`.
 In practice, however, the pledge is usually known by a `.local` hostname or only its IP address as returned by a discovery protocol, which will be included in the Host header field.